Last Updated on March 24, 2021 by Shaun Snapp

 No, incorrect.
 SAP’s application of indirect access is new.
 The use of the software is not “different’ on indirect access.
-ASUG keeps proposing this, but it is not true, and the participants to this article don’t seem to know enough to know on this topic or they are simply lying.
+ASUG keeps proposing this, but it is not true, and the participants in this article don’t seem to know enough to know on this topic or are simply lying.

 Geoff: ASUG members should not universally allow SAP to define what indirect licensing is.
 This has to be a collaborative discussion between the user community and SAP about what is equitable and fair.

 One of the few true statements in this article.
-Everything that Geoff and Joe have said in this ASUG article has simply directly reinforced SAP’s position on indirect access.
+Everything that Geoff and Joe have said in this ASUG article has directly reinforced SAP’s indirect access position.